Setting Up Your Environment

 By the end of this lesson you will have:

-- Python installed and available from the terminal
+- Python installed and accessible from the terminal

 - A project virtual environment (

-- A working build command that generates the site into
+- A working build pipeline that renders into

 docs/